 Fisher-Price and the Consumer Product Safety Commission (CPSC) initially issue a safety alert April 5, 2019 that the Fisher Price Rock N’ Play sleeper was linked to the wrongful deaths of at least ten infants, all more than three months old.
 This is the average age that an infant begins to roll over on its side and back.
 Several days later the American Academy of Pediatrics urged for a recall.
 On April 12, 2019, Fisher-Price recalled 4.7 million units of the Rock N’ Play Sleeper.
 Fisher-Price confirmed being aware of at least 32 wrongful deaths since 2009 when the product first was introduced to the marketplace.
 Fisher-Price is not admitting any liability at this time.
 According to the recall, consumers should contact Fisher-Price for a refund or voucher.
 Our infant rocking sleeper lawsuit attorneys can help if your child suffered a Pennsylvania personal injury.

-Just weeks after Fisher-Price recalled its Rock N’ Play Sleeper, Kids II, another manufacturer of infant rocking issued a similar recall.
+Just weeks after Fisher-Price recalled its Rock N’ Play Sleeper, Kids II, another manufacturer of infant rocking sleepers issued a similar recall.
 The Atlanta-based company Kids II, which operates online under the name Kids 2, voluntarily recalled nearly 700,000 units of all models of its infant rocking sleepers.
 The Consumer Product Safety Commission (CPCS) reports that since the 2012 product introduction, there have been five infant wrongful deaths, after the infants rolled over from their back to stomach while unrestrained.
+Additionally, infants have suffered injuries like Plagiocephaly and Torticollis as a result of inclined sleepers.
 Consumers should immediately stop using the product and contact Kids II for a refund or voucher.
-Call a Kids 2 infant rocking sleeper lawyer anytime for a free product liability consultation.
+EBay and Amazon have recently banned the sale of all infant inclined sleepers.
+Call a Kids 2 rocking sleeper lawyer anytime for a free product liability consultation.

 Class-Action Lawsuit Fisher Price Rock N Play Sleeper